Welcome to the Visiting Vet Service firstname.lastname@example.org, 203-227-5557

 When a hospital visit is necessary, we arrange our own appointments and we meet you there or give you the option of dropping your pet off if that is more convenient.
 Either way, your pet will continue to receive the same personal care he would receive during a house call.

 We offer geriatric and end of life services for elderly, chronically ill, and disabled dogs and cats.
 As dogs and cats age, their needs change dramatically.
 Some require changes to their environment while others benefit from a variety of medications, supplements, and special diets.
-We will visit with families and their pets to assess the home environment for geriatric and ill pets.
+We will visit with families and their pets to assess the quality of life in the home environment for geriatric and ill pets.

-Many families eventually will face the final issue of euthanasia.
+Many families eventually must make the decision to euthanize their beloved pet.
 This is a very personal issue and we take great care to assist owners as they come to this phase of their pet's life.
 We will advise and help ease the decision making process, and assist families in coming up with an approach to the final phase of their pet's life.
 When necessary we perform euthanasia for pets in their home or make private arrangements to meet at the vet hospital or at another preferred location.

 Services for New Puppies, Kittens, Dogs, and Cats